1946 Michigan Wolverines football team: Week 9: at Ohio State

 On November 23, 1946, Michigan defeated Ohio State by a score of 58 to 6.
 The 52-point spread was Ohio State's worst margin of defeat since joining the Big Ten Conference in 1913.
 The game was viewed by 78,634 spectators, the fourth largest crowd in Ohio Stadium history to that point.

 Michigan's touchdowns were scored by Henry Fonde (2), Bob Mann (2), Bob Chappuis, Paul White, Dick Rifenburg, and Bill Culligan.
 Jim Brieske kicked seven points after touchdown and a field goal.
 Bob Chappuis passed for gains totaling 244 yards.
 In all, the Wolverines gained 509 yards, 300 passing and 209 rushing.
 A writer covering the game for the Chicago Tribune opined "few teams ever have been so impotent as Ohio State was this afternoon."
 In the last minute of the game, with Michigan's fourth-string backs in the game, Ohio State avoided the shutout with a touchdown pass from Bill Doolittle to Rodney Swinehart covering 77 yards.

 Michigan's starting lineup against Ohio State was Ed McNeill (left end), Bruce Hilkene (left tackle), Dominic Tomasi (left guard), J. T. White (center), George Kraeger (right guard), Bill Pritula (right tackle), Elmer Madar (right end), Howard Yerges (quarterback), Gene Derricotte (left halfback), Bump Elliott (right halfback), and Jack Weisenburger (fullback).

 Scoring summary

 Post-season

 The Associated Press released its final poll in early December 1946.
 The two teams that defeated the Michigan Wolverines finished among the top five.
-Undefeated Army was ranked #2 with 48 voters picking them as the #1 team, narrowly missing its third consecutive national championship with 1,659-1/2 points.
-Big Nine Conference champion Illinois was ranked #5.
+Undefeated Army was ranked No. 2 with 48 voters picking them as the No. 1 team, narrowly missing its third consecutive national championship with 1,659-1/2 points.
+Big Nine Conference champion Illinois was ranked No. 5.
 The Wolverines were ranked #6.

 The Wolverines finished the season ranked fifth in total offense with 3,122 yards gained in nine games, an average of 366.9 yards per game.
 They also ranked fifth in passing offense with 1,322 passing yards, an average of 146.9 yards per game.

 In the selection of All-America teams at the end of the 1946 season, three Michigan players received recognition: